Jowzjan Province: Education

-Geography and demographics account
+Geography and demographics

-Jozjan is situated in the northern part of Afghanistan, bordering Turkmenistan in the north, Balkh province in the east, Sar-e Pol province in the south and Faryab province in the west.
-Jozjan province covers an area of 10,326 km2.
+Jowzjan is situated in the northern part of Afghanistan, bordering Turkmenistan in the north, Balkh province in the east, Sar-e Pol province in the south and Faryab province in the west.
+Jowzjan province covers an area of 10,326 km2.
 More than one quarter of the province is mountainous or semi mountainous terrain (29.4%), while more than two thirds of the area is made up of flat land (68.9%).
 It is one of the provinces known to contain petroleum and natural gas.
 Mining and agriculture are the main industries.

-As of 2021, the population of Jozjan province is about 613,481, who are multi-ethnic and mostly farmers.
-Occasional ethnic violence is reported in the area, most recently in 2002.

-39.5% of the population speak Uzbek, 28.7% speak Turkmen, 17.2% speak Pashto, 12.1% speak Dari Persian and 2.5% speaks other languages.

-14.1% of the population lived below the national poverty line.
+2022 estimates suggest that Jowzjan has a population of around 613,481 residents.
+They belong to the nation's various ethnic groups with the majority being ethnic Turkmen and Uzbeks.
+Approximately 39.5% of the population speaks Uzbek, 28.7% speaks Turkmen, 17.2% speak Pashto, 12.1% speaks Dari and 2.5% speaks other languages.
+Around 14.1% of the population lived below the national poverty line.